 by Michael R Dougherty

-In 1966 my father, Ray Dougherty, was working on a tunnel through the mountains leading to Whittier, Alaska.
-So our father and mother, Louise Dougherty, moved to Whitter and my brother and I, both teens, were left to keep the home fires burning.
+In 1966, my father, Ray Dougherty, was working on a tunnel through the mountains leading to Whittier, Alaska.
+So, our father and mother, Louise Dougherty, moved to Whittier and my brother and me, both teens, were left to keep the home fires burning.

 But back in 1966, you had to take the Alaska railroad from Anchorage, and pass through two tunnels to get through the mountains and into Whittier.
 But once you were there, it was Amazing.